wangonya/wangonya.com/content/about.md

 Other times, I [read][reading].
 I've read a lot of books but I've never been keen on keeping a record.
 I decided to start keeping this record on `2023-08-14`, so everything on that page is as from this date.

-When I want to read something other than books, I like browsing the web - the old fashioned way.
+When I want to read something other than books, I like browsing the web - the old fashioned way (rss and whatnot).
 I keep a list of my favorite websites and articles [here][links].

 The fastest way to reach me is through [email][email].